-3. Are leads' expectations too high or low about what they're getting?
+Question 3: Are leads' expectations too high or too low about what they're buying?

-If you genuinely believe in what you're marketing, you have a right to be optimistic, but you still have to set realistic expectations.
-When you exaggerate or give false hope, you're setting prospects up for a big let down.
+At the same time, marketers need to set realistic expectations.
+When you exaggerate or give false hope, you're setting prospects up for a big letdown.

-Remember, all purchases, even B2B purchases, are an emotional decision.
-Your job as a marketer is to persuade a lead's emotions, not manipulate them.
+Remember, all purchases, even B2B purchases, are emotional decisions.
+Your job as a marketer is to play to a lead's emotions, not manipulate them.

 Marketing and sales teams need to agree on the right balance.
 You want to set expectations as high as you can, while still keeping them realistic.

-4. What are the most common objections leads have?
+Question 4: What are the most common objections you hear?

-The average B2B customer prefers to do their own research before speaking with a sales rep and the easier you make that process for them, the more favorable your company is to them.
+Customers prefer to do their own research before speaking with a sales rep, and the easier you make that process for them, the more favorable and trustworthy your company will appear.

 However, if a significant amount of leads bring up something specific that the competition's marketing team does, it's worth taking a look at.